mmdagent-ex/MMDAgent-EX/README.md

 ## License

-MMDAgent-EX is distributed under Simplified BSD License.
+MMDAgent-EX is distributed under the Apache License, Version 2.0.

 MMDAgent-EX depends on various open-source softwares and libraries.
 Some of them are also included in this repository.
 For licensing issues, please consult each license of the software:

+- MMDAgent
 - Bullet Physics
 - FreeType
 - GLFW